Professor Stephen Pattison MA, MSocSc, PhD, DLitt

 UK

 I am a practical theologian and ethicist.
 I study the relationship between beliefs and values and practices, both within and outside formal ‘religions’.
-One of my principal roles in Birmingham is to direct the Doctor of Practical Theology programme, a new part-time degree for researching professionals from a variety of practice backgrounds, religious and other.
+One of my principal roles in Birmingham is to direct the Doctor of Practical Theology programme, a part-time degree for researching professionals from a variety of practice backgrounds, religious and other.

 Qualifications